prithweedas/observability-example/README.md

 - Some service crashed? ping their owners.
 - Infra issue? loop-in devops.

-We also get the logs for the entire transaction, which gives us inportant information to debug.
+We also get the logs for the entire transaction, which gives us information to help debug.

 ![Logs for the entire transaction](./images/we-know-the-journey-end-to-end.png)